Autocar India

 BMW Z4

-While the Z4 is the brand’s only convertible currently on sale in India, BMW has announced the end of production for the model.
+While BMW has confirmed the end of the Z4’s production, the model is still listed on the brand’s India website, likely for existing stock.
 The BMW car features a 3.0-litre straight-6 turbo-petrol engine, pushing out 340hp and 500Nm, sending power to the rear wheels.
-The standard Z4 M40i can be had with an 8-speed torque converter automatic transmission (AT), while the Pure Impulse edition pairs the same turbo-petrol mill with a 6-speed manual transmission (MT), making it the only convertible on this list to offer a manual gearbox.
+The standard Z4 M40i can be had with an 8-speed torque-converter automatic transmission (AT), while the Pure Impulse edition pairs the same turbo-petrol mill with a 6-speed manual transmission (MT), making it the only convertible on this list to offer a manual gearbox.
 0-100kph is hit in 4.6 seconds with the MT and in 4.5 seconds with the AT.

 Mercedes CLE 300